Skip to main content Skip to accessibility

 View or update your States of Jersey job application

-Employing staff and your tax obligations
+Employing staff and your responsibilities for paying tax and contributions

-Deducting tax and long-term care contributions (LTC)
+Deducting tax and contributions

 • full time employees